 Not all tax paying Australian’s can afford pay TV, nor do they all watch ‘Aussie Gold Hunters’

-OK, might be worth some of our taxes to promote Australia globally.
+OK, might be worth some of our taxes to promote Australia.
 Let’s take a look at what’s being promoted.

-Two new guys added to the show this year; Rob ‘Turbo’ Linton (left) Rob Dale.
+Two new guys were added to the show this year; Rob ‘Turbo’ Linton (left) and Rob Dale.

 FAKE CAMP SITE ROBBERY

-Luckily the “Factual” film crew had their cameras and a light set-up on the quad to film Rob’s acting face!
+Luckily the “Factual” film crew had their cameras and light set-up on the quad front right fender to film Rob’s concerned face!

-Video screen caps are from a poor quality downlaod – but the original footage caught by the film crew would have clearly shown the rear number plate.
+Video screen caps are from a poor quality download – but the original footage caught by the film crew would have clearly shown the rear number plate.

 While Rob was off acting, errr, on the chase, Turbo checks to see what was stolen.

-Apparently the quad dirt bike (oddly not earlier used to ride to the detecting site km’s away) couldn’t keep up with a ute on a bush track.
+Apparently the quad dirt bike (oddly not earlier used to ride to the detecting site km’s away) couldn’t keep up with a commercial work ute on a bush track.

-It was probably distracting having the film crews handle bar light in Rob’s face during the unconvincing pursuit scenes.
+It was probably distracting (and dangerous) having the film crew’s bright fender light shining in Rob’s face during the unconvincing pursuit scenes.

-Rob comes back defeated and half blind to see what’s going on.
+Rob comes back defeated and half ‘blinded by the light’ to find the ‘factual’ updates.

-Turbo claims a 20 litre fuel jerry can was ‘stolen’, he then shows Rob the “$10” trade-in torch.
+Turbo claims a 20 litre fuel jerry-can was stolen.

-Earlier Rob tells the producers “I didn’t come here for fun”.
+Earlier Rob tells the producer “I didn’t come here for fun”.

 No fun, but plenty of poor acting.
-Dummy actor Rob’s good luck charm is a dummy he brought from home.
-He tells us a short story about his daughter.
+Dummy actor Rob shows us his good luck charm brought from home.

 Daddy how much did Discovery pay you to lie to Australia?